- Emergency Communications and Safety: 2 credits, lower division level

 Emergency Medical Training: 2 credits, lower division level

-EMT competencies include knowledge of anatomy and physiology along with pathologic conditions, in accordance with basic emergency medical procedures.
+EMT competencies include knowledge of anatomy, physiology, and pathologic conditions in accordance with basic emergency medical procedures.
 EMT training includes assessment of learning outcomes via a combination of cognitive and psychomotor performance of skills.
-Competency assessment on procedures is conducted as patient conditions present in EMT training.
+Competency assessment on procedures in EMT training is conducted as patient conditions present.